 "Learning is a constant process of discovery - a process without end." - Bruce Lee

 During lockdown school has been closed in Germany, so my little brother has had online lessons in select subjects, such as Maths, French, and Music.
-At first, it was exhausting and annoying, having also my own projects on the side that I wanted to grow.
 So the situation soon took a toll on me (kudos to all working and single parents!) because you try to home-school your little brother as best as you can (you just feel this huge responsibility for these young souls) and on the side, for example, write an important blog post as best as you can.
 Clearly, you are neither focused on one thing, and are drained by doing both things.
 (I know writing a blog post may not sound so pressing urgent or important, but still it is relevant for me and my business.)

 Since seeing my brother opening up more and flourishing in his online classes - with his teachers also noticing his positive development - I myself also got hooked, motivated, and admittedly felt fulfilled.
 I am not sure whether it is about seeing my brother engaged, or because I love supporting others, or because studying together also meant spending more time consciously together.
 I also learned that instead of resisting, in this case, the need to home-school my little brother, I could just have accepted and surrendered earlier, which would have made my life easier and less stressful.
 Also I could tell that letting go of resistance in one area of your life also lets you flow more easily in another.
 I am now much more relaxed, grateful, and centered when it comes to my writing (such as now :)) and projects.